tinesoft/spring-esdata-loader/junit4/README.md

-# spring-esdata-loader-junit4 submodule
+# spring-esdata-loader-junit4

-**JUnit4** implementation of the library.
+**JUnit 4** implementation of the library.

-The module is all you need  to start using the library with **JUnit4**.
-It defines a TestRule named `LoadEsDataRule` that you can use to insert data into your ES server, before all tests are run (class level), or just before a specific test is run (method level).
+This sub-module is that is needed to start using the library with **JUnit 4**.
+It defines a `TestRule` named `LoadEsDataRule` that can be used to insert data into Eelasticsearch, before all tests are run (class level), or just before a specific test is run (method level).

 Here is an example: